The Imperial Transtar 1320 Series F “Teal Hawk”

 While this table simply explains a base standard for metric time it does not address what a day, week, month or year may be termed as in 10 000 years in the future.

 The following is submitted as a possible methodology using terminology that should be reasonably familiar to grasp.
-The Colloquial Equivalent is a more or less value, to describe how such a term may be used in day-to-day speech.
+The Current Earth Equivalent is a more or less value, to describe how such a term may be used in day-to-day speech.

 SecSecond